raspberrypilearning/clone-wars/en/step_4.md

 + Switch back to the `Lightning` sprite.

-+ Whenever a lightning bolt is created, it should appear and then move upwards until it reaches the top of the screen, upon which it should disappear.
++ Whenever a lightning bolt is created, it should appear and then move upwards until it reaches the top of the screen.
+Then it should disappear.

 --- hints ---
 --- hint ---